 The workweek occupies a substantial part of everyone’s life.
 Employees need jobs to pay for necessities and the niceties of life.
-Employers need workers to perform the goods and services to keep the business running and profitable.
-While there is usually a symbiotic relationship, it also fosters the greatest potential for interpersonal conflict outside of the home.
+Employers need workers to make the goods and perform the services to keep the business running and profitable.
+While this is usually a symbiotic relationship, it also fosters the greatest potential for interpersonal conflict outside of the home.

 Some law firms commit themselves to representing only employers and others only represent employees.
 We see no reason to discriminate.
 The same experience and insight that enables us to counsel employers to avoid problems and defend them when one arises equally helps us recognize when employees have been wronged or when they need someone to help them move past a difficult situation.
 Whether it is a dispute over wages and hours, protected class discrimination (age, race, gender. disability, religion, etc.), or collective action (in both union and non-union settings), we can work with you to negotiate a satisfactory resolution or fight tooth and nail for the best possible outcome.